hyundai-robotics/doc-hi6-sdk/4-debug/1-debug-python.md

 What you see below is a simple xhost.py in the apps/ folder that imports xhost_dbg.
-When the actual Hi6 host creates/injects xhost, it will override this xhost alternative module.
+When the actual ${cont_model} host creates/injects xhost, it will override this xhost alternative module.